-The Office of Student Rights and Responsibilities is charged to support the academic community by promoting the Campus Code of Conduct and provide dispute resolution venues to resolve conduct violations.
+The Office of Care and Community Standards (formerly Student Rights and Responsibilities) is charged with supporting the academic community by promoting the Campus Code of Conduct and providing dispute resolution venues to resolve conduct violations.
 The office manages the Campus Hearing Board as one venue for formal dispute resolution.
 It also gives oversight and supports resolution to student conduct matters in the academic and residential settings as well.

 The goal of the Wellness Center at Stockton is to assist students, faculty, and staff in reaching an optimal level of health and wellness and to respect the connection between physical, emotional and mental health and the process of changing behaviors that contribute to poor health choices.
 The following offices comprise the Wellness Center:

 - Health Services

 Collaborate with Enrollment Management and Academic Affairs to support students’ transition to the university, graduation and post-graduate success, as well as support to parents and families, involving the following divisional offices:

 Career Education & Development guides and assists students and alumni through the process of developing and implementing comprehensive career and educational plans that will prepare them for success.
 The center offers a variety of services including career counseling, graduate school advising, resume critiques, interview preparation and assistance with internship and job searching.
 In addition, Career Education & Development helps students and graduates connect with employers by offering employer and networking opportunities including career fairs, on-campus interviewing and alumni career panels.